Yomguithereal/clj-fuzzy/README.md

 **N.B.** To build the JavaScript version if needed, enter the node folder and run `grunt`.

 ```
+// Given that you have node, npm and grunt installed
 cd node
+npm install
 grunt
 ```